 Installation¶

-This guide will help you to install pretalx on Linux.
+This guide will help you to install pretalx on a single Linux server.
 This setup is suitable to support events in usual sizes, but the guide does not go into performance tuning or customisation options beyond the standard settings.

 Warning

 For the more automation-savvy, we also provide an Ansible role that follows this guide.
-If you prefer a docker setup, there is a docker-compose setup.
-Please note that the docker setup is community provided and not officially supported.
+If you prefer working with Docker, there is a Docker setup.
+Please note that the Docker setup is community provided and not officially supported.

 Python 3.10 or newer